 Irritability when one is away from your phone.

 2. Fear of Missing Out

-A study in 2016 about the effect of computers on human behavior showed a connection between anxiety symptoms and problematic smartphone use.
-During the study, a questionnaire was conducted among 143 women and 165 men.
-The questionnaire sought the relationship between the mental health of the individuals and their cell phone use.
+Recent studies have shown a connection between anxiety symptoms and problematic smartphone use.
+During a 2016 study, 308 participants filled out a questionnaire that sought the relationship between the mental health of the individuals and their cell phone use.

 The majority of those who scored high on the fear of missing out tend to overuse their phones.
 Similarly, these individuals score high on anxiety and depression scales.
 That is because excessive use of smartphones interferes with social activities and therefore increases depression.

 Whether at work or school, too much use of smartphones lowers the attention span of individuals.
 Experiments on 'Does my phone affect my mental health?' indicated individuals were distracted during a phone call or when receiving notifications from the smartphone.

 Other studies revealed that individuals with heavy social media use had a minor grey matter in their brains.
 This grey area is responsible for attention control.